 Selected supplemental websites and articles will be posted on Canvas.
+You are responsible for all supplemental readings.
 Supplemental material will be discussed in class and included on tests.
-PowerPoint presentations will be posted on the course website, however will not always be available before class.
+PowerPoint presentations will be posted on the course website however will not always be available before class.
 Material provided in the PowerPoint presentations is intended to supplement the course material and information discussed in class.